- 1. The Requirement

 There are four major reasons for measuring processes, products, and resources.
 They are to Characterize, Evaluate, Predict, and Improve:

 - Evaluation is used to determine status with respect to plans.
-Measures are the signals that provide knowledge and awareness when projects and processes are drifting off track, so that they are brought back under control.
-Evaluations are also used to assess achievement of quality goals and to assess impacts of technology and process improvements on products and processes.
+Measures are the signals that provide knowledge and awareness when projects and processes are drifting off track so that they are brought back under control.
+Evaluations are also used to assess the achievement of quality goals and to assess the impacts of technology and process improvements on products and processes.

 - Predictions are made so that planning is performed more proactively.
 Measuring for prediction involves gaining an understanding of the relationships among processes and products so that the values observed for some attributes are used to predict others.
 This is accomplished because of a desire to establish achievable goals for cost, schedule, and quality so that appropriate resources are applied and managed.
 Projections and estimates based on historical data help analyze risks and support design and cost tradeoffs.

 - An organization measures to improve when quantitative data and information is gathered to help identify inefficiencies and opportunities for improving product quality and process performance.
 Measures help to plan and track improvement efforts.
 Measures of current performance give baselines to compare against so that an organization can determine if the improvement actions are working as intended.
 Good measures also help to communicate goals and convey reasons for improving.